How is This DIFFERENT Than an Early College High School?

 Dual Credit pathways create more elective opportunities for our students.
 With our industry partners, students will get to interact with professionals in the field, go on field-trips and have internship opportunities.

-College Academies embrace Career Technical Education programs such as Welding, Industrial Maintenance, Construction and Culinary Arts.
+College Academies embrace Career Technical Education programs such as Welding, Industrial Maintenance, Construction, Culinary Arts, Healthcare, & Mechatronics.
 Students will leave Bond Wilson ready to be employed and ready to be successful in college.